A Week in The Life of an Analyst at CBPartners

 While I was at Princeton, I received the opportunity to interview with CBPartners.
 I successfully completed the process and was offered a position as a Summer Analyst at the New York office in 2018.

 I started my internship in June shortly after I finished my Junior year.
 The first week was spent in training, where I had the opportunity to get to know my fellow interns and meet members of the senior team.
 I was shortly staffed on a project that I continued to work on for the majority of my internship.
 It was rewarding to work through a project from start to finish, it really gave me a great perspective of what consulting is all about.
-The learning curve was steep, but I came out of the summer with many new skills, experiences, and insights which helped me in my final year of university and prepared me my career ahead.
+The learning curve was steep, but I came out of the summer with many new skills, experiences, and insights which helped me in my final year of university and prepared me for my career ahead.

 Since school, I have always had a soft spot for healthcare.
 The industry is important to everyone and will in some way impact every person’s life.
 Healthcare is also enormously complex, not only from a scientific perspective, but there are also very real ethical issues to contend with, alongside huge logistical and practical system challenges.